reab5555/Entity-Reputation-Profiler/README.md

 * Identifying Influencer Opinions: Influencers and thought leaders often share their opinions on Twitter.
 Their views can significantly impact public perception, and analyzing their tweets can provide insights into influential opinions about a product.
 * Sentiment Analysis: Tools that analyze tweets can employ advanced sentiment analysis techniques to quantify public opinion, providing a more structured and measurable understanding of the advantages and disadvantages as perceived by users.
 * Competitive Analysis: By comparing tweets about similar products, one can gain insights into how a product stacks up against its competitors in real users views.
 * Problem Detection: Users often tweet about issues or problems they encounter with a product, providing early detection of potential flaws or areas for improvement.

+### Disadvantages
+* Quality and Reliability of Information: Tweets can sometimes be misleading, incorrect, or based on incomplete information.
+* Potential for Bias and Manipulation: Tweets can be subject to bias or manipulation, such as paid endorsements, targeted campaigns against a product, or tweets written by bots.
+This can distort the real picture of a product's strengths and weaknesses.

 ## The Scripts
 There are two separate scripts: